 • Environment Volunteers

-Discover a different take on farming and business.
+Discover a different take on agriculture and business in the first Farm Village University in the world.
 Get inspired by people from all over the world who are using business as a tool to create positive change and move the Philippines forward. learn more

 • Social Enterprise Immersion